openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 ~~~

 Where *VOLUME* is the name of the GlusterFS volume which you would
-like to access over Gluster for Swift.
+like to access over gluster-swift.

-Expose the GlusterFS volume called `myvolume` you created above
+Let's now expose the GlusterFS volume called `myvolume` you created above
 by executing the following command:

 ~~~